-The ST elevation may gradually disappear over time as the patient ages: up to 30% of patients with ER will have resolution of ST elevation on ECGs taken several years later.
+The ST elevation may gradually disappear over time as the patient ages: up to 30% of patients with ERP will have resolution of ST elevation on ECGs taken several years later.

-- Early repolarisation no longer a "benign" finding devoid of clinical significance. - Studies have demonstrated a 2 to 3-fold increased risk of death vs those without. - Absolute risk remains exceedingly low in otherwise healthy individuals. - Incidental finding of ER should not be interpreted as a high-risk marker for arrhythmic death due to the relatively low odds of SCD based on ER alone.
+- Early repolarisation no longer a "benign" finding devoid of clinical significance. - Studies have demonstrated a 2 to 3-fold increased risk of death vs those without. - Absolute risk remains exceedingly low in otherwise healthy individuals. - Incidental finding of ERP should not be interpreted as a high-risk marker for arrhythmic death due to the relatively low odds of SCD based on ERP alone. - In the context of ERP observed in the inferior/lateral territory in a patient presenting with aborted cardiac arrest, VF or polymorphic VT, ER syndrome can be diagnosed.
+This lies on the spectrum with Brugada syndrome and is an indication for ICD implantation.

-A consensus paper in 2015 concluded that in the absence of syncope, or strong family history of SCD, the finding of ER does not merit further investigation.
+A consensus paper in 2015 concluded that in the absence of syncope, or strong family history of SCD, the finding of ERP does not merit further investigation.

-Grief (Takotsubo cardiomyopathy)
+Grief (Takotsubo cardiomyopathy);

 Only described within the last 20 years and increasingly recognised due to the increased use and availability of coronary angiography.
-Also known as stress cardiomyopathy, or broken heart syndrome, Takotsubo is typically triggered by emotional stress, or the death of a loved one.
+Also known as stress cardiomyopathy, or 'broken heart syndrome', Takotsubo is typically triggered by emotional stress such as the death of a loved one (less commonly can be triggered by extreme 'positive emotional stress', such as marriage proposal).